 The Trust is currently examining all available options for finding a long term solution to the current situation and will be providing a further update soon.

 What has happened to the fish in the reservoir?

 We estimate that there were about 30,000 fish (about 5 tonnes) in the reservoir at the start of the dam emergency in August.
 As the water levels were reduced, we carried out an emergency fish rescue as part of the main drawdown in early August, followed by two further rescues in October and December 2019.

-Upper Bittell Reservoir was drained and then refilled after maintenance works two years ago and is in a good position to re-home large numbers of fish.
+Upper Bittell Reservoir was drained and then refilled after maintenance works a few years ago and is in a good position to re-home large numbers of fish.

 How does the Canal & River Trust inspect its reservoirs?

 The Canal & River Trust manages 72 reservoirs and has an experienced team of specialist reservoir engineers.
 These engineers are appointed into the role by the Secretary of State for the Environment on the advice of the Institution of Civil Engineers.
 Their inspections meet the industry’s highest standards.

 As well as visual inspections twice a week by Trust operatives, our reservoirs are rigorously inspected twice each year by our reservoir supervising engineers and also undergo detailed ten yearly inspections by an independent Inspecting Engineer (from the Government-appointed Panel).
 These inspections consider the best industry-wide knowledge regarding dam construction and stability.
 We prioritise spending money on reservoirs wherever a need for maintenance work and/or repairs is identified.

 When was Toddbrook Reservoir last inspected?